andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 Top-level **foreign call** defines an entry point for calling functions implemented outside the Idris program under compilation.
 The Foreign construction contains a list of Strings which are the snippets defined by the programmer and foreign type information of the arguments and return type of the foreign function.
-Formally a ``(css : List String)``, ``(fargs : List CFType)``, and ``(ret : CFType)``.
-Using this information the custom back-end needs to generate code in the host technology which could invoke the function call in the host technology, wrapping and unwrapping the Idris values (which are represented as CFType) between the runtime for the Idris in the host technology and the foreign function.
-More on this in the 'How to do FFI TODO' section.
+The custom back-end should use the FFI string, the type information of the parameters and return type of the FFI to generate a wrapper function for the FFI represented function.
+More on this on the 'How to do do FFI' section.
+TODO

 Top-level **error** definition represents holes in Idris programs.
 This is necessary because Idris compiles non-complete programs.
 Lets see the following example: